 Do you replace metal fillings?

 In some cases, we may be able to remove an old metal filling and replace it with a more natural-looking “white filling”.
-If the tooth’s structure has been compromised, it may be best to restore it with a dental crown, inlay, or onlay which will cover the tooth like a cap.
+However you may need a more appropriate treatment if the tooth has undergone further damage.
+It may be best to restore it with a dental crown, inlay, or onlay which will cover the tooth like a cap.

 Why does my filling feel sensitive?

-Your filling may feel sensitive after it is placed.
+Your filling may feel sensitive after your dentist places it.
 These feelings should go away after about a week or two.
 It is completely normal and is just part of the adjustment period.
 If sensitivity lasts longer than a month contact your dentist.

-How many times can a dental filling be replaced?
+How many times can a dentist replace my dental filling?

-Fillings can be replaced as many times as needed.
+A dentist can replace your filling as many times as you need it.
 We may need to stop replacing your filling if the hole in your tooth is too large.
 At this point restoration options still are available but composite fillings are not.